SravaniMethukul/PlaywrightAutomation/README.md

 # 🎭 Playwright Automation Framework

-This project is a robust Playwright-based automation framework for end-to-end (E2E) testing of web and API layers.
+This project is a robust Playwright-based automation framework for end-to-end (E2E) testing of web and API layers using javascript.
 It follows modern best practices such as the Page Object Model, externalized test data, parallel execution, CI/CD integration, and advanced reporting.

 ---